Website icon Xpert.Digital

 Climate protection as a driver

-Lack of commercial space versus land consumption
+Commercial space shortage versus land consumption

-New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!
+New: Patent from the USA – install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos! - Image: Xpert.Digital

-At the heart of this technological advancement is the deliberate departure from conventional clamp fastening, which has been the standard for decades.
+The core of this technological advancement is the deliberate departure from conventional clamp mounting, which has been the standard for decades.
 The new, more time- and cost-effective mounting system addresses this with a fundamentally different, more intelligent concept.
-Instead of clamping the modules at specific points, they are inserted into a continuous, specially shaped support rail and held securely.
-This design ensures that all forces occurring—be they static loads from snow or dynamic loads from wind—are evenly distributed across the entire length of the module frame.
+Instead of clamping the modules at specific points, they are inserted into a continuous, specially shaped support rail and held securely in place.
+This design ensures that all forces – whether static loads from snow or dynamic loads from wind – are distributed evenly across the entire length of the module frame.

-More about it here:
+More information here:

 Social acceptance and citizen participation